Atashnezhad/Lung_Disease_Detection_Deeplearning/README.md

 * In four class classification, the total number of noraml and covid were equal while the number of two other categories were under-balance.
 The number of other two classes were balanced taking the number of normal and covid casses into account.
 The generator was applied for generating new images.
 Check out the Over_Sampling_Images_second_approach file.
 * In four class classification project weighted objective function was used to deal with imbalance data set.
 * The four class classification codes was uploaded into the google colab to be ran using GPU.
 The learning curve of model is seen below.
+* Overfitting is observed due to lack of data for two classes in four class classification project.